-Russian government hackers have likely penetrated Ukrainian military, energy and other critical computer systems, U.S. government says
+Russian government hackers have likely penetrated critical Ukrainian computer systems, U.S. says

 Mandiant is also investigating last month’s wiper incident.
 The firm provides threat intelligence to a number of companies with operations in Ukraine and closely monitors the region for emerging threats.
 “We’re taking all this information from places like Ukraine and filtering it and giving clients a comprehensive view of the threat picture,” said John Hultquist, Mandiant’s vice president of intelligence analysis.

-Horton reported rom Kyiv.
+Horton reported from Kyiv.
 Robyn Dixon in Moscow and David Stern in Kyiv contributed to this report.